Compact and interesting

 A couple of the houses display large collections of buffalo horns — most impressive (and handy for hanging your motorbike helmet).
 Crowded into the tiny centre of the village are some very interesting megalithic tombs, many with elaborate carvings.
 One of particular note is a large standing carved stone that looks like a figure with raised arms.

 Amid the tombs life goes on — washing is draped over the ancestors to dry, kids ride their bikes around the graves and adults go off to farm the fields.
-Tarung and Waitabar villages are a short walk to the west.
+Tarung and Waitabar villages are a short walk ...
+Travelfish members only (Full text is around 0 words.)

 Our top 8 other sights and activities in and around Waikabubak